 If you want to eat, you must work.

 What appeared to be a life of luxury to the poor kids of the world, became an affliction and a limitation for the Trust Fund Babies.

 Fifty years ago, as a twelve-year-old kid, I thought it harsh that the mistakes of parents carried over to the children and grandchildren.
 Why must they suffer for the bad choices their elders made?

 I believe it’s because of another one of those darn ol’ Universal Principles.
 For example, Gravity — it’s real, it’s unseen, and it’s hard to explain.
 However, it works the same way every time.
-We can take comfort in that Universal Principle and depend on its consistency.
-Or, for those who doubt the effectiveness — and, take a flying leap off a tall building — they will learn the hard way.
+We can take comfort in that and depend on its consistency.
+Or, for those who doubt the effectiveness — and take a flying leap from a tall building — they will learn the hard way.

 After those 35+ years of holding the hands and wiping the snotty noses of way too many Juniors, I burned out.
 After two years, of what I call, “My trip through the desert,” one day, my son, Ryan, had questions.
 In fact, I remember the day, well — January 11, 2018.

 He came to the closed bedroom door, knocked lightly, and said that he had a question.
 So, I went with him to his office area, stood behind him, as he pulled up a QuickBooks screen and wiggled his mouse over the real estate where his Question resided.
 I answered that question and went back to the bedroom.

 A few minutes, later, another tap on the door and another question.
 Same song, second verse: I went with him to his office area, stood behind him, as he pulled up a QuickBooks screen and wiggled his mouse over the real estate where his Question resided.
 I answered that question and went back to the bedroom.

 A few minutes later, another tap on the door and another question.
 Well, by now, I’m thinking, “OK – Ryan has lots of questions.
 I might as well just stand there with him and answer them all.”